carfirst125/portfolio/next_purchasing_forecast/README.md

 The supervised model will be used to do the next purchase forecast.
 So it has to have the features and label for supervised model train.

-Depend on the attribute of product and industry, the SPLIT TIME is declared before the max-date of data for create the label.
+Depend on the attribute of product and industry, the SPLIT TIME is declared before the max-date of data for creating the label.

 Eg. in food an beverage, the SPLIT TIME could be from one to two monthes back.
 However, in the fashion industry, the SPLIT TIME might be longer from three to six monthes back from the max-date of data.